 High-Heeled Shoes

-High-heeled shoes are timeless footwear Opens in a new tab.worn by women since the 16th century.
+High-heeled shoes are timeless footwear worn by women since the 16th century.
 Not only will it give you a height boost, but it will also give you some psychological benefits.

-A psychological studyOpens in a new tab. found that wearing high-heeled shoes can boost how men view a woman’s attractiveness through its physical effects on the wearer’s lumbar curvature.
+A psychological study found that wearing high-heeled shoes can boost how men view a woman’s attractiveness through its physical effects on the wearer’s lumbar curvature.

 However, the high-heeled shoes should be enough to force its wearer to adopt an “evolutionarily optimal” posture at a 45.5-degree angle of lumbar curvature.
 This specific angle allows women to move their center of gravity to their hips and avoid long-term spinal issues such as hypolordosis (insufficient lumbar curvature) and hyperlordosis (excessive lumbar curvature).